comworkio/github-dynamic-changelog/README.md

 ```

 Note:
-* `details` is not mandatory but if it's not defined, you'll have only the url of issues (you'll have also the title and the author otherwise)
+* `details` is not required but if it's not defined, you'll have only the url of issues (you'll have also the title and the author otherwise)
 * `format` supports also `text/csv` and `application/json` (which is the default value)
+* `filter_author` is not required but if it's defined, it will filter all issues opened by a login matching this value
+* `filter_message` is not required but if it's defined, it will filter the commit which have their messages matching this value